 J. Ownership Change.

-(1) If the ownership of [an assisted living] a program changes, the previous owner, with the approval of each resident, shall give the new owner a certified written audit of all funds that residents have entrusted to the [assisted living program] licensee.
+(1) If the ownership of an assisted living program changes, the previous owner, with the approval of each resident, shall give the new owner a certified written audit of all funds that residents have entrusted to the assisted living program.

 (2) The new owner shall give to the previous owner a signed receipt acknowledging the receipt of the accounts.